Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Dan Mall and Brad Frost took the time to answer my questions on building impactful design systems.

-• Easy access: You shouldn’t need a Figma account to copy a color.
+• Easy access – You shouldn’t need Figma to copy a HEX code.

-• Interactivity: Try components using touch, keyboard, or mouse input.
+• Interaction – Try components using mouse, keyboard, and touch.

-• Effiency: By using the same tech stack as our other digital products.
+• Efficiency – Using the same tech stack as our other digital products.

 Adam looking at a whiteboard sketch.